Baby Pac-Man Arrives on the 7800!

 - Monster AI: 'Arcade' (monsters behave as they do in the Baby Pac-Man arcade game) or 'Classic' (monsters behavior is modeled after other classic Pac-Man games)

-Baby Pac-Man includes game cartridge, full-color, 8-page manual, and professionally printed box.
+Baby Pac-Man includes game cartridge and full-color, 8-page manual.
+You can optionally purchase a professionally printed box (see above).

 |Number of Players||1 - 2|